 Cage comes to San Jacinto College with more than 15 years of fundraising and advancement experience.
 Most recently he served as director of development at the University of Colorado in Boulder, Colorado.
 He was at the University of Nevada, Las Vegas, prior to that, where he helped start the regional development office.

 As the executive director, Cage will oversee all aspects of the Foundation.
 This includes direct responsibility for fundraising, securing new gifts, alumni relations, building relationships with the San Jacinto College community, and setting the strategic goals of the organization.
-The Foundation raises hundreds of thousands of dollars annually in support of student scholarships, and faculty and staff initiatives.
+The Foundation raises hundreds of thousands of dollars annually to support student scholarships and faculty and staff initiatives.

 "In surveying the higher ed landscape across the Greater Houston area, you can only be impressed with the work San Jac has done in serving its community," Cage said.
 "As I looked to continue my career growth and development in higher education, it was quickly evident that this institution is positioning itself to continue changing lives in East Harris County.
 The growth San Jac has made over the last 20 years is inspiring.
 To join the Foundation in working to align its efforts with that of the College feels like the perfect way to bring together my career experiences in a meaningful way."

 In addition to fundraising for the University of Colorado Natural Sciences departments prior to his appointment at San Jac, Cage also managed relationships with its alumni and donors locally and regionally in the Mid-Atlantic area of the country.
 His focus was on individual philanthropic support from $25,000 to $2 million.
-While in Boulder, he secured the very first endowed gift in Atmospheric & Oceanic Sciences department history, and CU’s renowed Department of Chemistry’s first-ever endowed chair gift.
-Before his time in Boulder, Cage served in various roles with the University of Nevada, Las Vegas Foundation where he established an annual giving affinity group aimed at developing and engaging younger aspiring board members.
+While in Boulder, he secured the very first endowed gift in the Atmospheric & Oceanic Sciences Department's history and CU's renowed Department of Chemistry's first-ever endowed chair gift.
+Before his time in Boulder, Cage served in various roles with the University of Nevada, Las Vegas Foundation, where he established an annual giving affinity group aimed at developing and engaging younger aspiring board members.

-Cage joins the San Jacinto College Foundation as the non-profit has recently kicked off a $10 million campaign in support of Promise @ San Jac scholars.
-The Promise @ San Jac scholarship provides a debt-free college credential to any high school senior that lives in the San Jacinto College taxing district and attends the College full-time, regardless of GPA and family income.
+Cage joins the San Jacinto College Foundation as the non-profit has recently kicked off a $10 million campaign to support Promise Scholars.
+The Promise @ San Jac Scholarship provides a debt-free college credential to any high school senior who lives in the San Jacinto College taxing district and attends the College full time, regardless of GPA and family income.

-In addition to raising money for Promise @ San Jac scholarships, the Foundation also raises money for hundreds of scholarships that are available to new and current San Jacinto College students, as well as for the College’s food markets, student emergency fund, and faculty and staff initiatives.
+Besides raising money for Promise @ San Jac Scholarships, the Foundation raises money for hundreds of other scholarships that are available to new and current San Jacinto College students, as well as for the College's food markets, student emergency fund, and faculty and staff initiatives.

 Cage grew up in Southwest Houston.
 He holds a Master of Arts in higher education administration and a Bachelor of Liberal Arts from the University of Missouri, Kansas City, and an Associate of Science degree from Johnson County Community College.